lino-framework/book/docs/admin/certbot.rst

   python-certbot-nginx is already the newest version (0.31.0-1).
   0 upgraded, 0 newly installed, 0 to remove and 124 not upgraded.

+Messy certificates

 "A messy certificate is a certificate that covers a domain which is already covered by another certificate."

-How to find messy certificates?
+How to find them?

 Delete it::